-To understand the effects of swing tank storage volume on energy use of the resistance element, we performed a simulation to model just the swing tank in the open-sourced HPWH simulation software used in CBECC-Res, HPWHsim11.
+To understand the effects of swing tank storage volume on energy use of the resistance element, we performed a simulation to model just the swing tank in the open-sourced HPWH simulation software used in CBECC-Res, HPWHsim13.
 In this analysis, we assume the primary system always supplies hot water at 150°F and vary the temperature maintenance load and the swing tank volume.
 More details of the simulation are available in Appendix B. The goal of modeling the systems is to develop simplified recommendations that can be used to size the system.
 The results of the study suggested that the sizing of the swing tank volume does not effectively reduce energy use at typical temperature maintenance values.
 If care is taken to reduce the temperature maintenance load below about 50 W/apt, a system can benefit from increased swing tank volume.
 An increased volume can store energy from peak hot water events for longer periods of time, allowing the swing tank to coast through periods of low hot water draws without using backup electric resistance elements.

 CA Title 24 prescriptive sizing requirements for the swing tank volume were developed before this more thorough analysis was completed.
-Therefore, the Title24 prescriptive sizing requires tank sizes that are likely larger than necessary in most cases with high temperature maintenance loads12.
-In cases where meeting the CA prescriptive sizing is not necessary, the sizing recommendations are in Table 2.
-The sizing
+Therefore, the Title24 prescriptive sizing requires tank sizes that are likely larger than necessary in most cases with high temperature maintenance loads14.
+In cases where meeting the CA prescriptive sizing is not necessary, the sizing recommendations are in Table 3.
+The sizing of the swing tank was done to minimize the size of the tank and thus the cost of adopting this new technology.

-11 https://github.com/EcotopeResearch/HPWHsim
+13 https://github.com/EcotopeResearch/HPWHsim

-12 This is likely to change following future code development.
+14 This is likely to change following future code development.